ArtifexSoftware/mupdf.js/docs/how-to-guide/node/page/index.rst

 Cropping Pages
 --------------------

-To crop a page we just need to set its "CropBox" value with :meth:`setPageBox` and an associated Rectangle_.
+To crop a page we just need to set its "CropBox" value with :meth:`setPageBox` and an associated :ref:`rectangle <Glossary_Rectangles>`.

 |example_tag|

 .. code-block:: javascript

     page.setPageBox("CropBox", [ 0, 0, 500, 500 ])

 .. include:: ../node-footer.rst